mattermost/docs/source/install/install-kubernetes.rst

 ^^^^^^^^^

 1. Install Helm.
 We recommend Helm v3.13.0 or later.
-For installation instructions, click `here <See: https://docs.helm.sh/using_helm/#quickstart>`__.
+For installation instructions, see the `Helm quickstart documentation <https://docs.helm.sh/using_helm/#quickstart>`__.
 2. Once Helm is installed and initialized, run the following:

   .. code-block:: sh